National Insurance number

 The National Insurance number is a number used in the United Kingdom in the administration of the National Insurance or social security system.
-It is also used for some purposes in the UK tax system.
+It is also used as a de facto national identification number in the UK, including in the tax system, banking, social welfare, online government services and electoral registration, despite it not being explicitly defined as such.

-The number is sometimes referred to as a NI No or NINO.
+The number is sometimes referred to with the abbreviations NINo or NINO.